rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-layout.md

 <a name="6.285.3.1">6.285.3.1</a> Record details of layout if considered important (see [6.28.3.2](/DCRMR/phys-desc/Layout/#6.28.3.2)).

+>Example:
+><CITE>A folded sheet with eighteen panels on each side when unfolded.
+All panels are unnumbered</CITE>

+>Example:
+><CITE>A folded sheet with four panels on each side.
+The “outside” contains a title panel, two panels of text, and a “Guide map” or street map on the fourth panel.
+The “inside” contains a plat map of the property being auctioned, spread over all four panels</CITE>

 <a name="6.285.3.2">6.285.3.2</a> For incunabula, record the number of columns and the number of lines.
 Do the same for later publications if considered important.

 >Example: